 Do I Need Category Pages for My E-commerce Store?

-When you build a website for your business, the end goal is not only to inform your potential customers about the product or service you’re offering but also to build a real connection with the information you’re providing.
+When you build a website for your ecommerce business, the end goal is not only to inform your potential customers about the product or service you’re offering but also to build a real connection with the information you’re providing.
 That personal connection is what really sets your business apart from other, similar online presences and gets your name, brand and values out there.
-This is especially important when your store is mostly based online, because consumers are relying on your website to get a feeling of what your company stands for and why they should choose your shop.
-This is precisely why many business owners choose to hire professional product description writing services to help build out ecommerce site categories.
+This is especially important when your store is mostly based online, because consumers are relying on your website to get a feeling of what your company stands for and why they should choose your ecommerce shop.
+This is precisely why many business owners choose to hire professional category description writing services to help build out ecommerce site categories.

-Ensuring your products all have strong, accurate descriptions is definitely a good place to start when building an effective website.
+Ensuring your products all have strong, accurate descriptions is definitely a good place to start when building an effective ecommerce website.
 However, more often than not, category pages are overlooked.
 After all, they are just where you hold products, right?
 Customers can figure everything out for themselves, right?
-The truth is, skipping the info on your category page is a missed opportunity for both facilitating a better connection with clients and enhancing your online presence.
-Therefore, the short answer to your question is, yes, you should absolutely invest the time and money in getting good content onto your website’s category pages.
+The truth is, skipping the info on your category page is a missed opportunity for both facilitating a better connection with clients and enhancing your online presence through better SEO rankings.

 Creating content on your category page isn’t just a case of filling up space to make your page look more professional.
-Having well-written SEO content from product description writing services on your page contributes a great deal to how your consumers interact with your website, as well as how they navigate their way to your e-commerce store.
+Having quality product description writing on your page contributes a great deal to how your consumers interact with your website, as well as how they navigate their way to your e-commerce store.
 Some of these contributions focus on accessibility, while others involve a more technical approach to e-commerce site building.

 1. Context for Products and Services

-One great benefit of using a content writing agency to create copy for your category pages is that it gives you the opportunity to provide context for the product or service you’re providing.
-Some examples of this might include:
+One great benefit of using a category description writing service to create copy for your category pages is that it gives you the opportunity to provide context for the products or services you’re providing.
+Some category page examples of this might include:

 - Relating your business’s values to the product or service

-- Providing information on how your product is different from similar ones
+- Providing information on how your products are different from similar ones

 - Sharing general information on what the products are and what they might be used for